paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 inspiration for this post started when he asked me to review his code, and that led me down this rabbit hole.

-It's pretty typical to get a hipchat message asking to have me review someones code.
+It's pretty typical to get a hipchat message asking to have me review someone's code.
 I'm sure this happens to most developers.
 We look at it, send back our comments, start a conversation, and inevitably, give it a `:+1:`.
 I was going to do that again today; but, I got in early, I didn't have much on my agenda, I